Bangladesh Ansar: Organization

-At present there are three branches of Ansar Bahini 1.
-General Ansar.
-2. Battalion Ansar.
-3. Village Defense Force.
-Their combined draw is over 6 million which is the largest force in the world as a paramilitary or single force.
+At present, there are three branches of Ansar Bahini; the General Ansar, the Battalion Ansar, and the Village Defence Party (VDP).
+Their combined draw is over 6 million, which is the largest force in the world as a paramilitary or single force.

-The Ansar is headed by a director-general, who also heads the Village Defence Party (VDPs).
+The Ansar is headed by a director-general, who also heads the Village Defence Party (VDP).

-Director General
+Director-General

-Director General of Bangladesh Ansar (abbreviated as BD Ansar) also known as 'Ansar and VDP Chief' is the professional head of the Bangladesh Ansar.
-The current DG is Major General AKM Aminul Haque.
+Director General of Bangladesh Ansar, also known as Ansar and VDP Chief, is the professional head of the Bangladesh Ansar.
+The current DG is Major General Abdul Motaleb Sazzad Mahmud.

 The Director General functions from the Bangladesh Ansar Headquarters, which is located in the Khilgaon, Dhaka.

 Headquarters

 The headquarters of the Ansar is located in Khilgaon, Dhaka and the training facilities are located at the Bangladesh Ansar & VDP Academy in Shafipur, Gazipur, north of the national capital, Dhaka.